tskit-dev/msprime/docs/ancestry.md

 pedigree = msprime.parse_pedigree(io.StringIO(ped_txt), sequence_length=100)
 draw_pedigree(pedigree.tree_sequence())
 ```
-We can then run a simuation through this pedigree.
+We can then run a simulation through this pedigree.
 For simplicity here,
 we don't have any recombination:
 ```{code-cell}
 ped_ts = msprime.sim_ancestry(